-This issue of the RECORDER features Part 1 of an interview with Presidents of five professional societies.
+This issue of the RECORDER features Part 1 (part 2 here) of an interview with Presidents of five professional societies.
 The goal was to gauge their views on a range of topics, and gain an understanding about varying issues that our readership would be curious about.
 The questions posed to these industry leaders elicited interesting responses which we are sure the members will find insightful.
 (Please note that this interview was initiated in February 2015, and since then Rachel Newrick, President CSEG at the time, has handed over to the new CSEG President, Marian Hanna; Mohammed Al-Faraj, the then President, EAGE has handed over to the present EAGE President, Chris Ward; and the then AAPG President, John Hogg has handed over to the present AAPG President, Paul Britt.)

 Let us begin by asking you about your educational background and your work experience.